 AI Decision Graph

-Understand AI concepts by decisions, not definitions.
-See when to use RAG, agents, MCP, fine-tuning, workflows, evaluation, and the concepts around them.
+Make better AI decisions.
+Understand when to use RAG, agents, fine-tuning, MCP, workflows, prompt engineering, and the concepts around them.

 High-intent AI choices.

-Use workflows when the path is known.
-Use agents when the next step depends on uncertain observations.
+Most teams should start with workflows, not agents.
+Use agents only when the next step genuinely depends on uncertain observations.

-MCP vs Function CallingMCP vs Function Calling: When Each One Makes Sense
+MCP vs Function CallingMCP vs Function Calling: Integration Boundary or In-App Tool?

 RAG vs Fine-tuningRAG vs Fine-tuning: Which Should You Choose?